top of page

 FROM ME TO YOU

 I would firstly like to acknowledge the Wurundjeri people, the Traditional Custodians of the land in which i live and work.
-I pay my respects to Elders past, present and emerging and I extend my respect to the Aboriginal and Torres Strait Islander people across Australia.
+I recognise their deep connection and understanding of our land, its waterways, seas and sky.

 I spent a lot of time as a child at my grandparents house.
 My uncle (Adam McLennan) their son and my dads brother was an incredible Artist.
 He spent lots of time away when i was young and would mail his paintings to my Nan where she would manage him.